 The tutors behind Varsity Tutors are not just here to teach—they’re sharing their college experiences as well.
-Lisa earned her bachelor’s degree in political science at University of Central Florida and is earning her master’s degree in secondary education at Grand Canyon University.
-She lives in Orlando and specializes in French tutoring, history tutoring, geography tutoring, and several other subjects.
-See what she had to say about her experience at University of Central Florida: Describe the campus setting and transportation options at McGill University.
+Caroline earned her bachelor’s degree in international development and Russian at McGill University.
+She lives in Washington, D.C., and specializes in Russian tutoring, history tutoring, French tutoring, and several other subjects.
+See what she had to say about her experience at McGill University: Describe the campus setting and transportation options at McGill University.
 Caroline: McGill University is in the very center of Montreal's downtown, so it's as urban as you can get.
 I never felt like I was unsafe living ...
-Read More About Should I Go To University of Central Florida?
+Read More About What is it Like to Attend McGill University?

 Finals season is upon us.
 Even though you may have already been tested on much of the material that will appear on your finals, you will need to develop a greater understanding of that material in order to earn a high score on the final.
 Developing a plan to approach your exams can not only help you stay organized as you study, but can also help you reduce some of the stress that comes with reviewing mass amounts of detailed information.
 But what can you do if your finals are less than a week away?
 Check out these tips on how to create a last-minute study plan for finals: 1.
 Develop a list of all of the topics on which you will be t ...
 Read More About How to Create a Last-Minute Study Plan for Finals